Wolff–Kishner reduction: Cleavage or rearrangement of strained rings adjacent to the carbonyl group

-Applications
+Applications in total synthesis

 The Wolff–Kishner reduction has been applied to the total synthesis of scopadulcic acid B, aspidospermidine and dysidiolide.

-The Wolff–Kishner reduction is an effective tool in organic synthesis.
-For example, Ishibashi and coworkers employed the Huang Minlon modification of the Wolff–Kishner reduction as one of the final steps in their synthesis of (±)-aspidospermidine.
-Distillable material was removed after hydrazone formation at 160 °C and then heated to 210 °C overnight.
+The Huang Minlon modification of the Wolff–Kishner reduction is one of the final steps in their synthesis of (±)-aspidospermidine.
 The carbonyl group that was reduced in the Wolff–Kishner reduction was essential for preceding steps in the synthesis.
 The tertiary amide was stable to the reaction conditions and reduced subsequently by lithium aluminum hydride.

 Amides are usually not suitable substrates for the Wolff–Kishner reduction as demonstrated by the example above.
 Coe and coworkers found however that a twisted amide can be efficiently reduced under Wolff–Kishner conditions.
 The authors explain this observation with the stereoelectronic bias of the substrate which prevents “anti–Bredt” iminium ion formation and therefore favors ejection of alcohol and hydrazone formation.
 The amide functionality in this strained substrate can be considered as isolated amine and ketone functionalities as resonance stabilization is prevented due to torsional restrictions.
 The product was obtained in 68% overall yield in a two step procedure.

-In 2011, Pettus and Green reduced a tricyclic carbonyl compound using the Huang Minlon modification of the Wolff–Kishner reduction.
-Several attempts towards decarbonylation of tricyclic allylic acetate containing ketone failed and the acetate functionality had to be removed to allow successful Wolff–Kishner reduction.
+A tricyclic carbonyl compound was reduced using the Huang Minlon modification of the Wolff–Kishner reduction.
+Several attempts towards decarbonylation of tricyclic allylic acetate containing ketone failed and the acetate functionality had to be removed to allow Wolff–Kishner reduction.
 Finally, the allylic alcohol was installed via oxyplumbation.

 The Wolff–Kishner reduction has also been used on kilogram scale for the synthesis of a functionalized imidazole substrate.
 Several alternative reduction methods were investigated, but all of the tested conditions remained unsuccessful.
 Safety concerns for a large scale Wolff–Kishner reduction were addressed and a highly optimized procedure afforded to product in good yield.

-McIntosh et al. used an allylic diazene rearrangement in their synthesis of the C21–C34 fragment of antascomicin B. The hydrazone was reduced selectively with catecholborane and excess reducing agent decomposed with sodium thiosulfate.
-The crude reaction product was then treated with sodium acetate and heated under reflux in chloroform to give the 1,4-syn isomer.
+An allylic diazene rearrangement was used in the synthesis of the C21–C34 fragment of antascomicin B. The hydrazone was reduced selectively with catecholborane and excess reducing agent decomposed with sodium thiosulfate.
+The crude reaction product was then treated with sodium acetate and to give the 1,4-syn isomer.